 Skip to main content

-Ramp iOS SDK is a library that allows you to easily integrate Ramp into your iOS app and communicate with it.
+Ramp Network iOS SDK is a library that allows you to easily integrate Ramp Network into your iOS app and communicate with it.

 Integration

-There are two ways to integrate Ramp into your project: Swift Package Manager and Cocoapods.
+There are two ways to integrate Ramp Network into your project: Swift Package Manager and Cocoapods.

 Swift Package Manager